MusicDataset/md_homepage/content/musics/s/SonatainB-flatMajorK.281(1)-Wolfgang Amadeus Mozart.md

 ---
-title: Wolfgang Amadeus Mozart - Sonata in B-flat Major K.281 (1)
+title: Sonata in B-flat Major K.281 (1)
 description: This is the description for Sonata in B-flat Major K.281 by Wolfgang Amadeus Mozart
 composers: [Wolfgang Amadeus Mozart]
 periods: [Classical]